ForEvolve/forevolve.github.io/_posts/en/2017-09-28-design-patterns-web-api-service-and-repository-part-11.md

 >
 > If I find the time, I would like to do that kind of end to end testing (and write about it) in a CI/CD pipeline using Postman/Newman against a real staging Azure Web App.
 But unfortunately not today.

 That said, integration testing does not imply testing the whole system; for example, you could verify the integration of only two components together if you'd feel the need to.
-It is all about combining the units and making sure the system is working as intended.
+It is all about combining the units and testing their interaction; making sure the system is working as intended.

 > If you remember my Lego block example, it is now time to take those blocks and build a castle with them.